Ess-tatu/customer_churn_prediction/README.md

 K-Nearest Neighbors	87.40%

-✅ **Random Forest** was selected as the final model due to its superior accuracy and robustness to class imbalance.
+✅ **Random Forest** was the final prediction model used due to its superior accuracy and robustness to class imbalance.

-**Model Performance**:

-Accuracy: 91.97%
-Recall: 53.61%
-F1-Score: 32.50%

 **Limitation**: Class imbalance affected the model's ability to correctly classify all churners.